Dharmaguptaka Vinaya

 Saṅghakamma

 ‘Venerable sisters, may the sangha listen.
 These group-of-six bhikkhunīs just because of a small matter, angry and dissatisfied, said: “We renounce the Buddha, we renounce the dhamma, and we renounce the sangha.
-There aren’t only the renunciates that are children of the Sakyan.
+There aren’t only the renunciates that are Sakyan children.
 There are also other renunciates and brahmins who practise the monastic life.
 We can also practise the monastic life with them.”
 The sangha now carries out the criticism against the group-of-six bhikkhunīs to give up this matter: “Venerable sisters, don’t just because of a small matter, angry and dissatisfied, say: ‘We renounce the Buddha, we renounce the dhamma, and we renounce the sangha.
-There aren’t only the renunciates that are children of the Sakyan.
+There aren’t only the renunciates that are Sakyan children.
 There are also other renunciates and brahmins who practise the monastic life.
 We can also practise the monastic life with them.’”
 Those of the venerable sisters who accept that the sangha carries out the criticism against the group-of-six bhikkhunīs to give up this matter should remain silent.
 Those who don’t accept this should speak.
 This is the first announcement.’
 The second and the third should be recited likewise.
 ‘The sangha has accepted to carry out the criticism against the group-of-six bhikkhunīs to give up this matter.
 The sangha accepts this, therefore you’re silent.
 This matter is remembered thus.’”

 Origin Story (continued)